robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 ![images/final-result.png](images/final-result.png)

 ## Conclusion
 In this walkthrough you got to know the basics of RoboVM's Interface Builder integration.
 Using storyboards results in very concise code.
 Modifying the UI visually is also a lot easier than coding it by hand.
-Finally, you did not have to touch any Objective-C code, RoboVM took good care of that!
+Finally, RoboVM allowed you to do all your coding in Java!

 With your new knowledge, you can now check out the other walkthroughs as well as Apple's official documentation!